Diseases & Conditions

 Assistive devices.
-Using devices such as a cane, wearing shock-absorbing shoes or inserts, or wearing a brace or knee sleeve can be helpful.
-A brace assists with stability and function, and may be especially helpful if the arthritis is centered on one side of the knee.
+Using devices such as a cane, or wearing a brace or knee sleeve can be helpful.
+A brace assists with stability and function, and it may be especially helpful if the arthritis is centered on one side of the knee.
 There are two types of braces that are often used for knee arthritis: An "unloader" brace shifts weight away from the affected portion of the knee, while a "support" brace helps support the entire knee load.
 Placing wedges in your shoe is not recommended for relieving knee discomfort.

 Other remedies.
-Applying heat or ice, using pain-relieving ointments or creams, or wearing elastic bandages to provide support to the knee may provide some relief from pain.
+Applying heat or ice, or wearing elastic bandages to provide support to the knee may provide some relief from pain.

 Medications.
 Several types of drugs are useful in treating arthritis of the knee.
 Because people respond differently to medications, your doctor will work closely with you to determine the medications and dosages that are safe and effective for you.

 - Over-the-counter, non-narcotic pain relievers and anti-inflammatory medications are usually the first choice of therapy for arthritis of the knee.
 Like all medications, over-the-counter pain relievers can cause side effects and interact with other medications you are taking.
 Be sure to discuss potential side effects with your doctor.